Hearing Loops in Rhode Island

-Currently, according to Let’s Loop America, there are only three public venues in the state of Rhode Island that is known to offer the hearing loop as an assistive listening option.
-These three are St. Mary’s Episcopal Church in Portsmouth, RI, Roger Williams National Memorial in Providence, RI and North Kingstown Free Library in North Kingstown, RI.
+Currently, according to Let’s Loop America, there are only two public venues in the state of Rhode Island that is known to offer the hearing loop as an assistive listening option.
+These two are St. Mary’s Episcopal Church in Portsmouth, RI and Roger Williams National Memorial in Providence, RI.

 If you know of public spaces and venues that offer hearing loops, please send their information to update on Let’s Loop America’s Rhode Island resource page.
 You may find more information on hearing loops in the State of Rhode Island by clicking here and here.

 How to Campaign for Hearing Loops in Your Town

 The Hearing Loss Association of America – Rhode Island (HLA-RI) chapter has been consistently active in discussing the installation of hearing loops.
 You may find more information about them here.
 In the past few years, advocates for hearing loops have grown in the HLA-RI.